pawan1588371/Fit-Energy-inc-From-Forage/README.md

-# PwC Tax Job Simulation — Fit Energy Inc.
+# Corporate Tax Adjustment Project — Fit Energy Inc.
+(PwC Tax Virtual Experience Program)

 This repository contains my work from the PwC US Tax Virtual Job Simulation completed on Forage.

 ## Project Overview

 In this simulation, I acted as a Tax Associate responsible for preparing a corporate tax return for a client.
+This project demonstrates practical tax and audit skills applied to a corporate client scenario.

 Key responsibilities included: